Camillus83/Camillus83/README.md

-- 👋 Hi, I’m @Camillus83
+- 👋 Hi, I’m @Camillus83, Bachelor of Electrical Engineering.
-- 👀 I’m interested in Electrical Engineering and Computer Science
+- 👀 I’m interested in Electrical Engineering and Computer Science.
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Python.
 - 📫 How to reach me on instagram @rich3h

 <!---